A Sound of Thunder (film): Video game

 A video game based on the film was released for the Game Boy Advance.
 It had been considerably delayed, and debuted slightly before the film opened, in March 2005.
-It was an overhead shooter game with driving stages, and support for co-op and death-match multiplayer via link cable.
+It is an overhead shooter game with driving stages, and support for co-op and death-match multiplayer via link cable.
 Many people considered the video game to be better than the film it was based on.
+A game for PlayStation 2 and Xbox was planned in 2003 but was canceled.

 Reception

 Critical response

-The film received negative reviews from critics.
+The film was largely panned by both critics and audiences alike.
 On Rotten Tomatoes, it has a 6% score based on 98 reviews, with an average rating of 2.8/10.
 The site's consensus states: "Choppy logic and uneven performances are overshadowed by not-so-special effects that makes the suspension of disbelief a nearly impossible task."
 Common criticisms against the film included its poor special effects, uninvolved performances, scientific errors and Ben Kingsley's hair.
 Audiences surveyed by CinemaScore gave the film a grade of "D−" on scale of A+ to F.

 James Duffy of The Boston Globe stated "The combination of awful special effects and mediocre acting created this catastrophe," and it included the film in its list of "Bomb at the box office".
 Roger Ebert stated that while he "cannot endorse it, [he] can appreciate it" as a film that is bad because it "want[s] so much to be terrific that [it] explode[s] under the strain."

 At the 2005 Stinkers Bad Movie Awards, the film was nominated for Worst Director, Worst Supporting Actor (Kingsley), Most Intrusive Musical Score, and Least "Special" Special Effects, but it won none of those awards.